bentwheel/lgbtq-retirement-meps-analysis/README.md

 size of 60 required by the MEPS statistical precision guidelines (*n* = 435 for the 18 - 64 age band, *n* = 62 for the over 65 age band).
-However, with just barely over 60 respondents in the latter group, we are likely to encounter a good deal of variability around estimates of measurements for this cohort.
+However, with just barely over 60 respondents in the latter group, we will encounter a good deal of variability around estimates of measurements for this cohort.

 <img src="README_files/figure-gfm/count_individ_in_sample_wt_pool-1.png" style="display: block; margin: auto;" />